-Domestic Violence Agencies (Information Sharing) Amendment Bill 2025-Copy of letter to the Speaker, from the Chair, Standing Committee on Social Policy, dated 29 April 2025.
+Domestic Violence Agencies (Information Sharing) Amendment Bill 2025-from the Standing Committee on Social Policy, dated 29 April 2025.

 Education Amendment Bill 2025-Copy of letter to the Speaker from the Chair, Standing Committee on Social Policy, dated 29 April 2025.